 Records and Identification Section - This section is the central repository for all official lowa criminal history records that are fingerprint based.
 This information is used in a variety of critical areas, including sentencing determinations, parole and probation recommendations, decisions regarding the issuance of weapon permits, and decisions by prosecutors.
 In 1996, lowa criminal history information became available to the public for a nominal fee.
 The ability of the public to access criminal history information has enabled various licensing entities and employers to make more informed decisions regarding applications for employment or licensure in areas such as healthcare, childcare and other positions of trust.
 These records contain information regarding arrests, court dispositions, custody data and movement within the correctional institutions.
 This section also includes three Criminal History Auditors, each responsible for conducting audits and providing training.
-In FY 2015, 48 training sessions were provided by the staff.
 They facilitate training for law enforcement agencies, county attorneys and clerks of court to ensure criminal history information is submitted to the DPS in accordance with the Code of lowa.
 This includes confirming information is submitted in a timely, accurate and complete fashion through established audit practices.